magnussolution/magnusbilling7/wiki/en/modules/callerid/callerid.rst

 CallerID
 --------

 | The number to CID authenticate with CallingCard.
-Use the exact format that you received the callerID from your DID provider.
+Use the exact format that you received the CallerID from your DID provider.